ctsit/redcapcustodian/docs/custom_rscript.md

 open my.study.Rproj
 ```

-If this is your first redcapcustodian project, it might help to follow open the [Friday Call Demo](../docs/friday-call-demo.Rmd) in RStudio.
+If this is your first redcapcustodian project, it might help to follow the [Friday Call Demo](../docs/friday-call-demo.Rmd) in RStudio.
 That example was created to present REDCap Custodian to the REDCap community.

 If this is not your first REDCap Custodian rodeo, you might remember what you need to do, but we offer this guide to help avoid some mis-steps.